-- The exceedance constituent(s) may require more frequent sampling, - The Wheeling Entity may apply for a variance (Section 6.5.2), - Modification of blending or exclusion of a specific water source - Treatment
+- the exceedance constituent(s) may require more frequent sampling; - the Wheeling Entity may apply for a variance (Section 6.5.2); - modification of blending or exclusion of a specific water source; - treatment.

-6.2.3.
-Exceedance of Introduction Standards-Sampling by CAWCD or Reclamation
+6.2.3 Exceedance of Introduction Standards-Sampling by CAWCD or Reclamation

 CAWCD and Reclamation may collect water samples at the Wheeling Entity's permanent water sampling station at any time.
 If, after following the sampling protocols defined in Section 4.2, testing results in an exceedance of an Introduction Standard, the Wheeling Entity shall be required to follow the procedures of this Section as though that exceedance was from a sample collected by the Wheeling Entity itself.
+The Wheeling Entity will be notified within 24 hours after collection.

-6.2.4.
-Cessation After Tier 2 Exceedance
+6.2.4 Cessation After Tier 2 Exceedance

 Due to potential differences between a Wheeling Entity's introduction and delivery schedules for Non-Project Water, there may be limited instances during the year in which more non-Project Water has been introduced than has been delivered.
-If, at the time of cessation due to a Tier 2 exceedance described in Section 6.2.2, the cumulative volume of Non-Project Water introduced by Wheeling Entity, after accounting for any applicable losses, exceeds the amount delivered by CAWCD to that point in time, CAWCD will continue to satisfy the Non-Project Water delivery schedule up to the point where the Wheeling Entity's delivered water, less applicable losses, is equal to the volume of introduced water.
+If a Wheeling Entity has a Tier 2 exceedance as described in Section 6.2.2, the cessation of delivery will be required to occur.
+If at the time of the cessation (during that calendar year) more Non-Project Water was introduced in the canal then has been delivered, CAWCD will continue to satisfy the Non -Project delivery schedule for the volume that was introduced into the canal.
 The Wheeling Entity must consult with CAWCD to determine availability of water to be delivered.

-6.3.
-Narrative Water Quality Standards
+6.3 Narrative Water Quality Standards